golang/vscode-go/docs/debugging.md

 If you want to switch to `legacy` for only a subset of your launch configurations, you can use [the `debugAdapter` attribute](#launchjson-attributes) to switch between `"dlv-dap"` and `"legacy"` mode.

-If you chose to switch to legacy because of bugs in the new debug adapter, please [open an issue](https://github.com/golang/vscode-go/issues/new) to help us improve the new debug adapter.
+If you chose to switch to legacy because of bugs or limitations in the new debug adapter, please [open an issue](https://github.com/golang/vscode-go/issues/new) to help us improve the new debug adapter.
 ## Features